steffenschroeder/steffenschroeder.com/content/pages/about.md

 ### By day

-In my day job, I work as Development Architect  at [SAP](http://www.sap.com) building [SAP SuccessFactors Employee Central](https://www.successfactors.com/content/ssf-site/en/products-services/core-hr-payroll/employee-central.html).
+In my day job, I work as Senior Software Engineer at [BlueYonder](https://blueyonder.com/) in Hamburg.
+I help preparing masses of data for Machine Learning.
+That help compnies make better decisions in the their whole supply chain.

 Some things I have accomplished in the past: